Macmachi/meteocheck/README.md

 ### 🔗 Useful Links
 * 🔗 [Generate an API link for your city](https://open-meteo.com/en/docs).

-## 🪱 Bug
-* [FutureWarning] Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '['2024-07-07T22:00:00Z']' has dtype incompatible with datetime64[ns, UTC], please explicitly cast to a compatible dtype first

 ## 🚀 Upcoming Features or Changes
 * [✅] Improved support for the transition between summer and winter time.
 * [✅] Add the recently introduced 'humidity' parameter to monthly and annual reports, including the least humid and most humid days.